THE MASS-GAINING MOTTO: SLOW & HEAVY

 - Do 4-5 sets, not just 3, per exercise – sets 4 and 5 should be the heaviest sets of your workout.
 You’ll break from the 8-10 rep range to 4-6 reps for these sets.
 This, again, forces growth, and also, strength.

-Nutritional requirements for growth:
+Nutritional guidelines for growth:

 - High caloric intake – above your body’s maintenance level (the number of calories needed to maintain your current weight and composition: fat/muscle)